armandyam/armandyam.github.io/_pages/about.md

 Outside of work, I am interested in reading (mostly non-fiction) books, training for and participating in marathons/triathlons and traveling.
 I also am interested in home automation but do not get sufficient time to hack around.

 I will keep this website updated with news about my personal and professional projects/goals and achievements.

+Please note that this website is still under construction and might still be a bit rough around the edges! :)